-57 Bill of Sale and Log Book (V5)C
+64 Bill of Sale and Log Book (V5C)

 - (1) There is a difference between the registered keeper of the vehicle and the proprietor of the vehicle.
-Before issuing a licence to a person, we need to be satisfied that they own the vehicle, therefore we require the applicant to produce a Bill of Sale in addition to the vehicle's log book. - (2) The log book (V5)C is used to determine the age of the vehicle and provide other relevant information about the vehicle.
-This document should be produced as part of the application.
+Before issuing a licence to a person, we need to be satisfied that they own the vehicle and have the right to licence the vehicle, therefore we require the applicant to produce a Bill of Sale in addition to the vehicle's log book. - (2) The log book (V5C) is used to determine the age of the vehicle, amongst other things, providing relevant information about the vehicle.
+This document should be produced as part of the initial application.

-58 Meters & Table of Fares
+65 Meters & Table of Fares